aleyaktas/GetirCloneApp/README.md

 ## Description

-This project contains a cloned version of the interface of the Getir app.
+This project includes a single page cloned version of the Getir application interface.

 ## Application Images